Guidelines for Agricultural Area Proposal presented

 Extensive exploration

-Over the past six months, the three Frisian and Groningen collectives, together with the provinces of Fryslân and Groningen, the Noorderzijlvest Water Authority, the Ministry of Agriculture, Nature and Food Quality, the AgroAgenda Noord Nederland, and the Wing agency, conducted an extensive exploration.
-They inventoried the goals and tasks that are coming up in the areas, such as the National Rural Area Program.
-In addition, they mapped out what the agricultural sector in the area can and wants to deliver, and finally, they explained how social demand and local supply can be brought together.
-This led to the Area Offer Guidelines.
+Over the past six months, the three collectives from Friesland and Groningen, together with the provinces of Friesland and Groningen, Noorderzijlvest Water Authority, the Ministry of Agriculture, Nature and Food Quality, the AgroAgenda Noord Nederland, and the Wing consultancy, conducted an extensive exploratory study.
+They identified the goals and challenges facing these regions, such as those outlined in the National Rural Areas Program.
+In addition, they mapped out what the agricultural sector in the region can and is willing to provide, and finally, they outlined how societal demand and local supply can be brought together.
+This led to the Regional Offer Guidelines.

 Planting trees in hedgerows

 The guideline offers a step-by-step plan for developing a range of services based on the area.
 These services are measurable, binding, and interesting for all parties.
-"We see great opportunities for providing social services in the Noardlike Fryske Wâlden working area.
+"We see great opportunities for providing social services in the Noardlike Fryske Wâlden region .
 For example, we want to start planting trees in existing hedgerows to capture moreCO2 and increase biodiversity.We can alsoreduce the use of artificial fertilizers and the supply of concentrated feed and retain more water on farmland to combat desiccation and salinization .
 With the help of the guideline, we can assess the value of these services and implement them," says Albert van der Ploeg, chairman of the Noardlike Fryske Wâlden.

 Provincial programs for rural areas